ulfschneider/ulfschneider.github.io/_pages/a_hi.md

 title:
 ---

-Hi, my name is Ulf Schneider and I live in Paderborn, Germany.
-I write here about [agile software development]({{site.url}}/thoughts).
+<div>Ulf is a developer and agile coach from Paderborn, Germany.</div>
+{:.fs-4.lh-1.fw-700.mrb-2.breakout-r}

 In 1996 I graduated from the University of Paderborn (Dipl.-Wirt.
 Inform.).
 Throughout 25 years in the software industry, I was more than ten years with IBM Global Services as a developer and software architect and more than seven years self-employed as an agile coach and trainer.
 Since 2014 I am employed as an agile coach for the software organization of Diebold Nixdorf.
 I gathered the following certificates: